HoloLib

 A few of these earn their keep:

 • **timeout** is your safety net.
 If a move can't settle (stuck on a wall, bad tune), it ends here instead of hanging your whole routine.
-Always set one.
+It defaults to 5000 ms.

 Motion functions